ipaqmaster/zfsServices/README.md

 # Archlinux-ZFS-Stuff
 Little systemd-units, installers and other scripts which lower blood pressure.

+zfs-autoswap.service    - Generates a new ZVOL at ${firstPool}/swap of 8G and uses a randomly generated 512char passphrase to do so.
+Given nobody cares about reading their swap from the last boot.

+zfs-key-loader.service  - Checks if the pool contains any unloaded keys and if true, prompts the user for a key to try across all volumes requesting a key.

-Added my current zfs-key loader and my swap-zvol generator along with a script that copies and enables them for the next boot.
+installServices         - installs and enables those two service files for the next boot.